stanfordpython/stanfordpython.github.io/public/page/lab/lesson-plan-6.md

-# Lesson Plan: Python & the Web, Continued (Week 6)
+# Lesson Plan: Python & the Web, Server-side (Week 6)

 [[TOC]]

-## Uh...
-Continued?

-During last week's Mid-Quarter Evaluation, we observed two relevant trends in the data.
-First, that students felt they had a weaker grasp of Python & the Web than the other topics that we'd covered and second, that students really wanted to go deeper into Python's ability to support web applications (the most requested topic for a "special topics" lecture at the end of quarter was deploying a Python application to the Internet using Heroku, AWS, Stanford hosting, etc.).

-For these reasons, we've decided to update the course schedule slightly to do Python & the Web "Part 2" this week, while the material from last week's Python & the Web lecture and lab are still fresh in everyone's minds.

 ## Pre-Section Preparation
-Visit the [Ed Workspace](https://edstem.org/us/courses/2850/workspaces/pRVlcoJfBrEB7ut5dKjbFI1aB1SvIwMN).
+Visit the [Ed Workspace](https://edstem.org/us/courses/20141/workspaces/paet6LZnIplKXLz0B14XvQMAynn98nVu).
 Fork it to create your own copy.

-Quite a few of the parts of this lab will come from last week.
-In last week's attendance form, we learned that last week's lab was long and that most of you didn't approach the end of the content: so we've moved some of last week's content ahead to this week, and added a bit of new content, to this week's lab.

-The first part of the lab will be about deploying a simple API: the goal of this part is for students to have a web application (even if it's just a "Hello, world!" one) running live on the Internet using [PythonAnywhere](https://www.pythonanywhere.com).
-After that, the lab will contain a menu of options from which students can choose: the more UX-inclined students can learn Jinja2 and `render_template`, while other options include writing more sophisticated backend code.
+The first part of the lab will be about deploying a simple website: the goal of this part is for students to have a web application (even if it's just a "Hello, world!" one) running live on the Internet using [PythonAnywhere](https://www.pythonanywhere.com).

-We recognize that, relative to other labs, this lab might be a bit more demanding of you, in that you might not have as much prior familiarity with the material we are asking you to teach.
-We're going to try and scaffold the notebooks as best we can - to make things easier for you, and on the students - but please read the notebook; it'll help everyone. 😊
+After that, some more UX-inclined students can learn Jinja2 and `render_template`, while other options include writing more sophisticated backend code.

+Finally, before section, take a look at the [Mid-Quarter Feedback Form](https://docs.google.com/forms/d/1-UWQy_eoUH1oqeEdp-jRIknjOeQOwNyOVmibXip9hGw/edit#responses) and the [Project Proposals](https://docs.google.com/forms/d/11RgFJ2Aj89_oHFnUwThZCeZLV0anaE5aKjoLgcRogu4/edit#responses).

 ## Community Building \[5 mins\]